 Avoiding Excessive Tension to Prevent Traction Alopecia

-Hydration and Sealing Moisture in Hair While in a Style
+Moisturizing and Sealing Hair in a Style

-Protecting Edges with Gentle Products and Techniques
+Securing Edges using Soft Products and Techniques

 FAQ

-What are protective hairstyles?
+What are protective styles?

-To maintain protective styles:
+To keep the protective styles: